 I’m focusing here on relationships closest to us, those within our homes, but this would still be a text to work through on other relationships where biblical correction may be needed.

-So what if you’ve determined this issued needs to be addressed; what is the next step.
+So what if you’ve determined this issue needs to be addressed; What is the next step?